tabit-pro/Qway-qubes-repo/Readme.md

 * **high_gm_sz** - the high gm size which is CPU invisible, default is 448.
 * **fence_sz** - the number of the fence registers, default is 4.

-Run _qvm-features <HVMNAME> video-model xengt_ to enable mediated passthrough.
+Run _qvm-features HVMNAME video-model xengt_ to enable mediated passthrough for HVMNAME.

 ## Modify domU template